bioinf-mcb/bioinformatics2-lab/docs/qiita-16S-processing.rst

+.. admonition:: NOTE

+    Do not follow this section during the Bioinformatics 2 lab.
+Go directly to :doc:`qiita-16S-analysis`.
+    This information is included here for context and everyone is encouraged to familiarize themselves with it **after class**.

 Now, we'll upload some actual microbiome data to explore.
 To do this, we need to add the data themselves, along with some information telling Qiita about how those data were generated.